-The Symphony was founded on the belief that, "Great music should be available to everyone."
-The Mission of the PRS is threefold: to enrich the cultural lives of adults, expand the musical horizons of children and provide an outlet for the creative talents of musicians living in northeast and central Wyoming.
+The Powder River Symphony was founded on the belief that, "Great music should be available to everyone" with a threefold mission: to enrich the cultural lives of adults, expand the musical horizons of children and provide an outlet for the creative talents of musicians living in northeast and central Wyoming.
 The PRS traditionally serves the citizens that reside throughout the area of the Powder River Basin--Campbell, Crook, Weston, Johnson, Sheridan and Northern Natrona and Converse counties.
-Students in this area do not have easy access to performances and guest artists.
 As a primary cultural resource for the area, the PRS provides outreach into the schools with professional artists and conductors, as well as providing professional development for music educators.

-In the autumn of 2006, Mr. Steven Trinkle became the second conductor of the PRS--a position he would hold for five years.
-During his tenure, changes were implemented in keeping with the Mission statement and to this end, all children 18 years of age and under are admitted free to the concerts when accompanied by a paying adult, and more recently, Gillette College students are able to attend free of charge by showing their ID card.
-Mr. Trinkle also took advantage of local radio stations and public access television prior to each concert and subsequent airing of performances after the events helped to increase the audience viewing the concerts and listening to interviews.
+Peacock led the orchestra for more than 20 years until the autumn of 2006 when Steven Trinkle became the second conductor of the PRS.
+During his tenure, changes were implemented in keeping with the mission statement and to this end, all children 18 years of age and under are admitted free to the concerts when accompanied by a paying adult, and more recently, Gillette College students are able to attend free of charge by showing their ID card.
+Trinkle also connected with local radio stations and public access television prior to each concert by giving interviews and attracting a larger audience through subsequent performance broadcasts.

-The Powder River Symphony was pleased to welcome its third conductor, Mr. Norman Gamboa, for the last concert of their 25th Season in the spring of 2011.
+In 2011 the Powder River Symphony was pleased to welcome its third conductor, Norman Gamboa, for the last concert of their 25th season and in 2017 Steven Trinkle was reappointed the conductor and artist director by the symphony Board of Directors.
 Today the PRS consists of approximately 40 local musicians (citizens and students from Campbell County) who volunteer their time and talents, and the group is still supplemented by professional paid musicians from the surrounding area.